Skip to main content

 Kenmore Elite 5 Quart

-The Kenmore Elite 5 Quart Mixer looks, at first glance, very similar to the Artisan and in our last round of testing, this mixer was our Best Value pick.
-From the lock switch on the back to the shape of the bowls, it is easy to get the two mixers mixed up with each other, until you turn them on.
+The Kenmore Elite 5 Quart Mixer looks, at first glance, very similar to the Artisan, and in our last round of testing, this mixer was our Best Value pick.
+From the lock switch on the back to the shape of the bowls, it is easy to confuse the two mixers until you turn them on.

-The Kenmore 5 Quart's motor is significantly louder than the Artisan and the motor’s tone has a high-pitched whine.
+The Kenmore 5 Quart's motor is significantly louder than the Artisan's, and the motor’s tone has a high-pitched whine.
 There are also minor problems with the design of the attachments.

 For instance, the wider flat top of the bread hook caught a lot of flour as we added ingredients to the bowl.
 The neck of the paddle attachment makes it difficult to remove without getting dough on our hands.
 In addition, after 10 minutes of kneading bread, the bowl had tightened onto the base of the mixer almost to the point where we couldn’t get it off.

-That all being said, these issues only make the mixer less user friendly, and we were still impressed with its overall performance in our tests.
+That all being said, these issues only make the mixer less user-friendly, and we were still impressed with its overall performance in our tests.
 (We tested the 89208 in red.)
-At a price of nearly half the cost of the list price on the Artisan, these tradeoffs will make sense for many buyers.
+At a price nearly half the list price of the Artisan, these tradeoffs will make sense for many buyers.

 Pros